Pisa University System

 • Alessandro Natta, politician and secretary of the Italian Communist Party (PCI) from 1984 to 1988

-• Jože Pirjevec, Slovene historian from Italy, one of the most prominent diplomatic historians of the west Balkans region, and member of the Slovenian Academy of Sciences and Arts
+• Jože Pirjevec, Slovene historian from Italy, diplomatic historian of the west Balkans region, member of the Slovenian Academy of Sciences and Arts

 • Francesco Redi, 17th century physician, naturalist, and poet